-D. Learning Environment
+E. Learning Environment

-- 1. In-class refers to the classroom environment.
+- 1. The classroom environment.
 Learning in this environment is supported by instructional aid to facilitate large training sessions.
-This component of training must be conducted in a room approved by Alberta Transportation.
-All activities performed must be supervised by a licenced Driving Instructor. - 2.
+This component of training must be conducted in a classroom approved by Alberta Transportation.
+All activities must be delivered by a licensed Driving Instructor. - 2.
 In-yard refers to activities that occur around the vehicle when the vehicle is not in motion such as vehicle inspection.
 This is conducted outside the classroom.
 It is conducted in an approved area where the vehicle is parked.
 This component of training does not involve actual operation of the vehicle or any of the components.
-All activities performed must be supervised by a licenced Driving Instructor.
+All activities must be delivered by a licensed Driving Instructor.

 In-cab or in-vehicle refers to the activities that occur when the trainee is behind-the-wheel either off-road or on-road.
 This includes driving in various conditions, backing, coupling and uncoupling.
-All activities performed must be supervised by a licenced Driving Instructor.
+All activities must be delivered by a licensed Driving Instructor.

-E. Course Structure
+F. Course Structure

 - 1. Driving Instructors are required to address all competencies as outlined in the curriculum.
-It is important to continually reinforce driving theory, skills practice and promotion of positive attitudes in all learning environments using a variety of instructional strategies and methods.
-There should be an assessment of the trainee at the end of training delivered in each learning environment. - 2.
+It is important to continually reinforce driving theory, skills practice and promotion of positive attitudes in all learning environments using a variety of instructional strategies and methods. - 2.
 All topics should be presented in a logical sequence allowing for the development of knowledge and skills throughout the different stages of learning to ensure all prerequisites are met. - 3.
+Trainees must complete an assessment at the end of training delivered in each learning environment. - 4.
 Daily instruction should not exceed eight hours.
 A combination of different training components may be incorporated within the eight hours.
 A meal break of at least 30 minutes but not exceeding 60 minutes should be included in training.
 It should be recognized that lessons of increased duration may cause trainee fatigue and a decreased ability to learn.
 One 15-minute break is required if a lesson exceeds two hours.
 It should be provided near the mid-point of the lesson and may not be provided more than two hours into the lesson.
 Behind-the-Wheel training should not exceed six (6) hours in a day for each trainee.

-F. Course Hours
+G. Course Hours

 - 1. The total instructional hours represent 1:1 direct instruction between the student and Driving Instructor.
 Time spent by one student observing another student is not calculated. - 2.
-The following minimum required instructional hours must be adhered to:
+The following minimum required instructional hours must be adhered to: - a.
+Class 1 MELT:

-Classroom (hours) In-Yard (Around the Vehicle) (hours) In-Cab (Behind-the-Wheel) (hours) Total Training Duration (hours) Class 1 40.51 15.5 57 113.01 Air brake 6.5 2 (including practical training and testing for a group of 3 students) Approximately 8.5 hours Total 47.01 17.5 57 121.51 a.
-Class 1:
+Classroom (hours) In-Yard (Around the Vehicle) (hours) In-Cab (Behind-the- Wheel) (hours) Total Training Duration (hours) Class 1 MELT 40.51 15.50 57.00 113.01 Air brake 6.50 2.00 (including practical training and testing for a group of 3 students) Approximately 8.5 Total 47.01 17.50 57.00 121.51 b.
+Class 2 MELT: